What We Do

 Outreach and Continuing Legal Education

-Our staff, including members of our legal counsel, our Indigenous Services Outreach Committee, and the Sexual Harassment and Resource Exchange (SHARE) team are all available to participate in continuing legal education conferences and public legal education events.
-Please contact us at media@hrlsc.on.caif you would like one of our staff to participate in a professional development or community education forum.
+Our staff, including members of our legal counsel and our Indigenous Services Outreach Committee are available to participate in continuing legal education conferences and public legal education events.
+Please contact us if you would like one of our staff to participate in a professional development or community education forum.
 Staff biographies are available on request.